Get matched with vetted scholarships and enter our

 What percentage of internships land a job at their company?

 This number can vary widely across industries and the nature of the position you take.
-You’ll always have a better chance landing a job at your organization if you work hard to be outgoing and say yes to any opportunity offered to you.
-It’s a good idea to try to make your own opportunities; rather than just carrying out your duties, suggest ways that you could help.
+You’ll always have a better chance of landing a job at your organization if you work hard to be outgoing and say yes to any opportunity offered to you.
+It’s a good idea to try to make your own opportunities; rather than just carrying out your duties, suggest ways that you could help!

 3 reasons to join scholarships360